christinabay/stock-analysis/readme.md

 ## Overview

 The purpose of this analysis was to help a colleague run a faster and more streamlined report showing return data for the entire stock market in 2017 and 2018.
-The return data will tell Steve which stocks have yielded a positive or negative return over the timeframe selected.
-We’ve been asked to refactor the code to make the original run we performed faster.
+The return data will show which stocks have yielded a positive or negative return over the timeframe selected.
+Then refactor for faster performance.

 ## Results